 Neither we nor any of our subsidiaries own any real estate or other physical properties materially important to our operation or any of our subsidiaries.
-Until February 12, 2024, our corporate headquarters was located in leased office space at 400 Hamilton Avenue, Suite 310, in Palo Alto, CA. Effective February 12, 2024, we moved our corporate headquarters to 1 North B Street, Suite 2000 in San Mateo, California.
-We also lease office space in Boston, MA, New York, NY, Bethesda, MD, Denver, CO, Westport, CT, Chicago, IL, San Diego, CA, and London, United Kingdom.
+Our corporate headquarters are located at 1 North B Street, Suite 2000 in San Mateo, California.
+We also lease office space in Boston, MA, New York, NY, Denver, CO, Westport, CT, Chicago, IL, San Diego, CA, and London, United Kingdom.